 Hello everyone!
 Do you have plans for the weekend?
 The weather is still very cold here and I am planning on slowing down and making some healthy and hearty meals and read “Design your next chapter” by Debbie Travis.
 I just got it and I am excited to start reading it.
 Let me know your thoughts if you have already read it.
 It seems to be a short and fun book – perfect to be read on a weekend. 🙂

-But before I take a few hours to read my book, I hope you enjoy this beautiful home renovation done by Molly Griggs Interiors and with photography by Marina Storm of Picture Perfect House.
+But before I take a few hours to read my book, I hope you enjoy this beautiful home renovation done by Molly Griggs Interiors and with photography by Marina Storm of Picture Perfect House (also featured here).
 This is a two-story colonial home that belongs to a young family of four.
 They purchased their home and it was gutted to the studs to make it more open and functional for their family.

 In my opinion, this home feels trendy without being ridiculous.
 I am sorry, but please correct if I am the only person thinking that people are overdoing when it comes to trends lately.
 There’s too much of the same and very little authenticity out there.
 Every house looks the same and everyone seems to be using the same “formula”.
 I have been working hard to find spaces that have a “soul” and I hope you enjoy seeing how beautifully renovated and decorated this home was.
 Nothing feels overdone and you can picture people actually living in these rooms.
 After all, that’s why we spend time and money with our home; to comfortably live in it.

 White kitchens will always be a classic choice, add neutral walls and dark-stained hardwood flooring to the mix and you certainly will end-up with a space that will stand the test of time.
 I feel that you can and should have fun with accessories, such as decor, lighting and even with certain pieces of furniture, but try to keep the main elements classic, especially if this is not your forever home.
 Classic and neutral sells.